-Nwaogu & Ryan (2015) also carried out research related to the impact of foreign investment (PMA), foreign aid and remittances on economic growth in 53 African countries and 34 Latin American and Caribbean countries.
-The previous studies have produced different findings re-garding the impact of FDI, foreign aid and remittances on economic growth and development.
-Some find that these factors have a positive effect (Chenery & Strout, 1966; Burnside et al., 2000; Lumbila, 2005) while others find them to have a negative or no impact at all (Chami et al., 2005; Mah, 2010).
+Nwaogu & Ryan (2015) also carried out research related to the impact of foreign investment (PMA), foreign aid, and remittances on economic growth in 53 African countries and 34 Latin American and Caribbean countries.
+The previous studies have produced different findings regarding the impact of FDI, foreign aid, and remittances on economic growth and development.
+Some find that these factors have a positive effect (Chenery & Alan, 1966; Burnside & Dollar, 2000; Lumbi & Kevin, 2005) while others find them to have a negative or no impact at all (Chami et al., 2005; Mah, 2010).
 The explanation generally given is that the impact of each of these factors is influenced by condition variables or institutions.
-For example, FDI is found to increase econom-ic growth only if the FDI provides access to foreign technology (Lyroud et al., 2004); foreign aid can have a positive impact depending on how much financial liberalization is in the recipient country (Ang, 2010); remittances can have positive effects only if they are used for productive activities - not consumptive (Ekanayake & Halkides, 2008).
+For example, FDI is found to increase economic growth only if the FDI provides access to foreign technology (Lyroud et al., 2004); foreign aid can have a positive impact depending on how much financial liberalization is in the recipient country (Ang, 2010); remittances can have positive effects only if they are used for productive activities - not consumptive (Ekanayake & Halkides, 2008).

-Other researches about remittance was conducted by Carment & Calleha (2018) to explain the benefit of remittance by looking further at the role of the diaspora in the context of a fragile nation.
+Other researches about remittance were conducted by Carment & Calleha (2018) to explain the benefit of remittance by looking further at the role of the diaspora in the context of a fragile nation.
 Diasporas are generally well-known 'agents of change' for development.
-This under-standing is based on the assumption that the global market regime has failed to ensure an equal distribution of wealth among countries in the world.
+This understanding is based on the assumption that the global market regime has failed to ensure an equal distribution of wealth among countries in the world.
 In such a context, a diaspora that is not seen by the interests of the international regime and motivated by a love of the country of origin is considered capable of mobilizing resources (remittances) from developed countries to rapu countries (Koinova, 2012).
-Related to this case, researchers on diaspora remittances generally agree that remittances will only have a positive impact on economic growth if used for invest-ment, not for the consumption (Debass & Ardovino, 2009).
+Related to this case, researchers on diaspora remittances generally agree that remittances will only have a positive impact on economic growth if used for investment, not for consumption (Debass & Ardovino, 2009).